chalkers/strawberry-fields/README.md

 ## Step 22 @fullscreen

 Let's add a taco **POWER UP**!
-That when it's collected it the countdown restarts.
+Let's make it so the countdown is restarted when the taco is collected.

 Right click on the ``||game: on game update every ||`` block and click **Duplicate**.